-Join Kacie Hultgren for an in-depth discussion in this video Slicing a flat bottom, part of Up and Running with 3D Printing.
+Join Kacie Hultgren for an in-depth discussion in this video Slicing a flat bottom, part of Learning 3D Printing.

 …For some designs, you'll want a perfectly flat bottom, or you…might want to cut your design into one or more pieces.…In this video, we're going to use the cutting tools.…Click into a front view.…Now let's take a look at the coordinate icon in the lower left hand corner.…In our view, z is up, x runs left to right, and y is going back in space.…Go over to the Cuts panel…on the right hand side.…We want to cut a slice off the bottom, so let's try moving the z slider up.…You see this blue line?…This is a visualization of where we're going to cut the model.…